 - you are hyper aware of your heartbeat

 It’s rare, but sometimes a person with ectopic rhythm will develop ventricular tachycardia (rapid and irregular heartbeat) and other arrhythmias (problems with heart rate).
 People who have had a heart attack or have heart disease or heart abnormalities have a higher risk of complications or sudden cardiac death.

 Most of the time, the cause of ectopic heartbeat is unknown and requires no treatment.
-If you feel fine otherwise, you should still advise your doctor during a physical exam so he or she can listen carefully to your heartbeat.
+If you feel fine otherwise, you should still advise your doctor during a physical exam so they can listen carefully to your heartbeat.

 If symptoms occur frequently or become severe, make an appointment with your doctor.
 He or she will want to conduct a physical exam to see if there are abnormalities of your heart.

-If ectopic heartbeat is accompanied by chest pain and pressure, sustained rapid heart rate, or other symptoms, seek medical attention immediately.
+If you experience chest pain and pressure, sustained rapid heart rate, or other symptoms along with ectopic rhythm, seek medical attention immediately.